skycoin/viscript/notes/im_bits.md

 Red:
-CTRL+L could work for clearing it think, it wouldn't be a command thus won't interrupt running atached external task. it's like that in a normal terminal.
+CTRL+L could work for clearing it think, it wouldn't be a command thus won't interrupt running attached external app. it's like that in a normal terminal.

 go run rpc/cli/cli.go won't work alone as stated in README.md inside the rpc package